DeHarryPotter/DeHarryPotter/README.md

 - 👋 Hi, I’m @DeHarryPotter
 - 👀 I’m interested in a better world
-- 🌱 I’m currently learning everyting
+- 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on word changing
 - 📫 How to reach me pm me